 Turn the system ON.
 Insert the cassette into the slot with the tape opening to the right.
 Push the cassette in most of the way.
-The drive will pull it in the rest of the way and begin to play.
+The drive pulls it in the rest of the way and begins to play.

-The ▲ or ▼ will light to show you which side of the cassette is playing.
+The ▲ or ▼ lights to show you which side of the cassette is playing.
 The ▲ indicates the side you inserted facing upward is now playing.
 To play the other side of the tape, press the PROG button.

 The system also has an autoreverse feature.
+It automatically

-It will automatically reverse direction when it reaches the end of the cassette.
+reverses direction when it reaches the end of the cassette.